Filip-Vacko/Test-project/TESTING.md

 12. **Simple Express middleware** - you can see this in app.js as an "app.use" right above the app.get request on "/today".
 You can see this working  with a get request on "/today" (e.g. http://localhost:3000/today).
 You should see a message logged in the console.

+11. **ES6 Classes with inheritance, private property, setter etc.** - You have to test this separately, so in a sense, this is not a part of the core project.
+Just run "node sample-classes.js" instead of "node app.js" and you should see the output in the console.
+For more explanation on this results please see //comments in sample.classes.js .